 Pointer Expressions

-A pointer expression is an expression that produces an address value as an output.
+A pointer expression is an expression that generates a memory location value as its result.

 &x